Who Will Score a Goal in the NHL Today - November 11?

 Who Will Score a Goal in the NHL Today? - November 11

-With 12 games on the NHL slate Saturday, you have lots of chances to make an anytime goal-scorer wager.
-See below for the odds on players from each matchup.
+We have 12 games on the NHL card Saturday, and anytime goal-scorer odds for players from around the league are available here.

 Get tickets for any NHL game this season at Ticketmaster!